 - I understand that I am entitled to and acknowledge that TEACH Public Schools provides me with a second, uninterrupted, unpaid thirty-minute meal period whenever I work more than ten hours in a workday.
-I also understand that my second meal period must start before the end of my tenth hour of work (i.e., 10 hours and 0 minutes on the clock). - I wish to voluntarily waive my right to a second meal period when my workday will be completed in twelve hours or less, provided that I did not waive my first meal period on the same workday. - I understand that I may revoke this agreement to waive my second meal period at any time, in writing, by providing written notice of revocation to Director of Human Resources.
-As a result, I understand this waiver will remain in effect each workday unless and until I provide a written notice to Director of Human Resources revoking this waiver.
+I also understand that my second meal period must start before the end of my tenth hour of work (i.e., 10 hours and 0 minutes on the clock). - I wish to voluntarily waive my right to a second meal period when my workday will be completed in twelve hours or less, provided that I did not waive my first meal period on the same workday. - I understand that I may revoke this agreement to waive my second meal period at any time, in writing, by providing written notice of revocation to Human Resources Department.
+As a result, I understand this waiver will remain in effect each workday unless and until I provide a written notice to the Human Resources Department revoking this waiver.

 Acknowledging the above, I hereby voluntarily waive my right to a second meal period whenever my workday will be completed in twelve hours or less and I did not waive my first meal period on the same workday.
-If I wish revoke this waiver, I will notify Director of Human Resources immediately.
+If I wish revoke this waiver, I will notify the Human Resources Department immediately.